VIDA-NYU/reprozip/docs/unpacking.rst

     Unknown:
         ...

 `Compatible` lists the unpackers that can be used in the current environment, while `Incompatible` lists the unpackers that are not supported in the current environment.
-An additional `Unknown` list shows the installed unpackers that might not work.

-As an example, for an experiment originally packed on Ubuntu and a user reproducing it on Windows, the `vagrant` unpacker (available through the :ref:`reprounzip-vagrant <unpack-vagrant>` plugin) is compatible, but :ref:`installpkgs <unpack-installpkgs>` is not; `vagrant` may also be listed under `Unknown` if the `vagrant` command is not found in PATH (e.g.: if `Vagrant <https://www.vagrantup.com/>`__ is not installed).
+When using the verbose mode, an additional `Unknown` list shows the installed unpackers that may not work.
+As an example, for an experiment originally packed on Ubuntu and a user reproducing it on Windows, the `vagrant` unpacker (available through the :ref:`reprounzip-vagrant <unpack-vagrant>` plugin) is compatible, but :ref:`installpkgs <unpack-installpkgs>` is not; `vagrant` may also be listed under `Unknown` if ``vagrant`` is not in PATH (e.g.: if `Vagrant <https://www.vagrantup.com/>`__ is not installed).

 ..  _showfiles: